Generelles über das Imprägnieren von Beton

 Following material might be used without tiles:

 - Sika SikaTop Seal-107: Two component semi-flexible damp- and waterproofing mortar.
 Has been tested and found suitable.
 However there seems to be no depth rating for SikaTop 107, so the material comes with a certain risk.
+Also it is only slightly flexible, which reduces the crack bridging abilities.

 - Vandex Cemelast (old name BB75E?), a elasticized waterproofing slurry.
 It is suitable for drinking water and therefore also for aquaria.
 Vandex is a company from Switzerland